 One of the newest, and arguably the purest form of processing, is the short path distillation process.
 Once the oil has been created using either the CO2 or BHO method, the process is taken even further.
 First, a process called winterization uses an alcohol bath (generally ethanol) and subzero temperatures to freeze the oil, which results in separating much of the fat and wax from the essential oil.
 This substance is then filtered multiple times to remove impurities.
 In the last step, all traces of alcohol from the winterization process are removed and the oil is filtered again to get the cleanest product possible.

 Using heat to vaporize the cannabinoids, the vapor is channeled into a cooling system turning it back into a liquid, and the cannabinoids are collected into beakers with a process called fractional or short path distillation.
 This allows the isolation of terpenes and cannabinoids in their purest form, as the plant matter and residual solvents are filtered out.
 What remains is a clear, clean concentrate that is viscous like honey or sap, containing nearly 100% cannabinoids.
-The fractionating process will make custom concentrates possible as it separates different compounds like terpenes, oils, and cannabinoids.
-They can then be re-combined in the lab to create more specific concentrates in terms of flavor profile or cannabinoid content.

 Here is an example of short path distillation equipment.